MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 Users with enabled app notifications receive a prompt to return to the Company Portal app to complete the required device registration.
 Users with disabled app notifications aren't alerted to this requirement.
 If you're utilizing dynamic groups, which rely on device registration to work, it's important that users complete device registration.
 Plan to communicate these steps to end users.
 If you're using Conditional Access (CA) policies, no action is required because any CA-protected app users try to sign into will prompt them to return to Company Portal to complete device registration.

 When enrollment completes, Intune automatically installs a profile signing certificate on the device.
 This certificate is valid for one year.
 At the year end when the certificate is expiring, Intune renews the certificate.
-If this renew process fails, then on the device, the **Settings** app > **General** > **VPN & Device management** > **Management Profile** status shows **Not verified**.
+If renewal fails, then a **Not verified** status appears within the **VPN & Device management** > **Management Profile** settings on the device.
 With this status, end users aren't impacted, and devices continue to check-in with Intune and receive policy updates.

 [!INCLUDE [users-dont-like-enroll](../includes/users-dont-like-enroll.md)]